maufdev09/shipzy-backend/README.md

 # Shipzy Backend

 Shipzy Backend is an Express.js REST API for a parcel delivery platform.
-It supports user authentication (including Google OAuth), parcel management, and role-based access control.
-The backend is built with TypeScript, MongoDB (via Mongoose), and Passport.js for authentication.

 ## Features